kaymal/python-teach/README.md

 # Python

-Python basics and Python for Data Science, with examples and explanations.
+Python for Data Science, with examples and explanations.